omgwtfwow/all-in-one-analytics/README.txt

 All of the tracking is based on user IDs for both anonymous and registered users.

 It's a custom distribution of Segment.com's analytics.js for the client-side events, and my own solution for the server-side events.

+**You'll need a recent version of WordPress.
+I can't guarantee it will work with older versions.**

+If you're on an older version and it works for you, let me know.

 For version 1 here is what's supported: